syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 * Visible - used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).
 * AlwaysVisible - used to always display the edge labels even while zooming the chart.

-The following code example and image demonstrates the AlwaysVisible option while zooming.
+The following code example demonstrates the AlwaysVisible option while zooming.

 {% tabs %}